tj/luna/Readme.md

  Both the lexer and parser are hand-coded.
 The parser consists of a small, simple, and elegant recursive descent parser, capable of producing an in-language AST for 1mb of Luna script (~200k LOC) in 100ms.
-Not to bad for an AST that will be completely usable in Luna itself for introspection capabilities.
+Not to bad for an AST that will be completely usable in Luna itself for reflection capabilities.

 ## License